-Provides a minimum of 120 hours of directed work experience in a clinical site where medical coding skills are performed.
+Provides a minimum of 120 hours of directed work and service-learning experience in a clinical site where medical coding skills can be performed.
 Students are under supervision with ongoing evaluation of performance.
-Will exhibit skills and perform various assignments relative to responsibilities of a medical coder.
-Students do not receive pay for externship experience hours.
+Will exhibit service skills and perform various assignments relative to responsibilities of a medical coder.
+Students shall not receive pay for service-learning internship hours.
+This is a designated service-learning course.

-MC 282 Externship for Medical Transcription (Capstone) (2)
+MC 282 Internship for Medical Transcription (Capstone) (2)